 - Interchangeable lenses.
 Even though it’s so small, you can still switch up the lenses, which is a game changer for me.
 I am currently using the kit lens for everyday photos (flatlays, travel photos, instagram shots) and the 45mm lens for shooting outfits photos with that beautiful bokeh or “blurry background” that all us bloggers want.

 - Reasonable price.
 The Olympus is a lot cheaper than most DSLR cameras out there, which can cost €1,500 – €2,000 and up.
-You can pick up the EPL-7 kit for €500 from a German camera website called Otto (which is the cheapest price on a trusted website that I’ve found) and the extra 45mm lens, the 17mm lens and the 75mm lenses are also available there, but they vary in price.
+You can pick up the EPL-7 kit for well under €500 from eBay (which is where I bought mine) and the extra 45mm lens, the 17mm lens and the 75mm lenses are also available there, but they vary in price.

 - Aesthetic.
 It’s obviously not the most important thing about the camera, but it’s by far the prettiest and most “instagram-able” camera on the market right now.
 I went for the cream/white colour, and I love how it looks in pictures and flat-lays, it’s just so cute!
 Every time I take it out with me, I’m asked questions about it.
 People often think its an old film camera, which is gas.